Later this year, the Queen of the Skies will disappear from flights to the US mainland.

 - Alaska Mileage Plan does not allow routings between Australia and Europe; routings between Australia and Asia must be on Cathay Pacific, not Qantas

-You are most likely to find open award seats on these flights when the Qantas award calendar opens up 353 days before departure and in the week before you want to fly.
+You are most likely to find open award seats on these flights when the Qantas award calendar opens up 353 days before departure.
+In addition, you may also find seats in the week leading up to when you want to fly.

 If you can’t find availability on Qantas, the most common alternatives for Business and Premium Economy seats are:

-- To Europe: Cathay Pacific and Emirates (no Premium Economy)
+- To Europe: Cathay Pacific and Emirates (no Premium Economy for now)

 - To the US: Cathay Pacific, American Airlines and Japan Airlines